Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: EXPERIMENT

 \subsection{Generating dual-rail cluster states}

 As mentioned in Sec.~\ref {sec:method}, we use the frequency-bin encoding protocol to generate dual-rail cluster states.
 By applying quantum-state tomography to itinerant microwave photons, we reconstruct the density matrix of the generated state~\cite{eichler2011experimental,eichler2012observation}.
 Details of the tomography can be found in Appendix~\ref{app_sec:tomo}.
-In Fig.~\ref{fig:freq_bin_results}(a), we show the density matrix of the generated frequency-bin cluster state of consisting of two logical qubits.
+In Fig.~\ref{fig:freq_bin_results}(a), we show the density matrix of the generated frequency-bin cluster state consisting of two logical qubits.
 The reconstructed density matrices of three- and four-logical-qubit states can be found in Appendix~\ref{app_sec:App_exp}.
 The fidelities of the generated two-, three- and four-logical-qubit states are $76.4\pm0.8\%$, $67.4\pm2.1\%$, and $57.0\pm2.8\%$, respectively.
 From the density matrix, we see that the main state occupation is within the logical subspace that is spanned by $\ket{\omega_1}$ and $\ket{\omega_2}$ (corresponding to $\ket{01}$ and $\ket{10}$), and that there is also some occupation in $\ket{00}$ components.
-This indicates that there is photon loss during the state generation process.
-However, if we only focus on the quantum state within the logical subspace, effectively removing the influence of the losses, the fidelities of the corresponding states become $90.9\pm1.0\%$, $76.8\pm2.5\%$, and $67.8\pm3.4\%$, respectively.
+This indicates that there is photon loss during the state generation process, which is mainly induced by the qubit decay.
+However, following the method used in Refs.~\citenum{kurpiers2019quantum}~and~\citenum{ilves2020demand}, when the reconstructed density matrix is restricted to the logical subspace spanned by $\{\ket{\omega_1},\ket{\omega_2}\}$, effectively removing the influence of the losses, the fidelities of the corresponding states become $90.9\pm1.0\%$, $76.8\pm2.5\%$, and $67.8\pm3.4\%$, respectively.
 The corresponding results are shown in Fig.~\ref{fig:freq_bin_results}(b) and Appendix~\ref{app_sec:App_exp}.
-The remaining infidelity is caused by qubit decoherence or decay during the generation sequence.
+The remaining infidelity is caused by qubit decoherence during the generation sequence and the mode overlap.
+Details can be found in Appendix~\ref{app_sec:Theo_simu}.